BLOG

 *Treat my spouse with love and respect.

-*Listen to my spouse and give him/her my undivided attention.
+*Listen to my spouse and give them my undivided attention.

 *Not hold a grudge.